mmuratarat/mmuratarat.github.io/_pages/faq.md

 * Number of Epochs
 * Batch Size

+#### What is model capacity?

+It is the ability to approximate any given function.
+The higher model capacity is the larger amount of information that can be stored in the network.

 ### What is softmax function?
 What is the difference between softmax function and sigmoid function?
 In which layer softmax action function will be used ?

 #### What’s the difference between a feed-forward and a backpropagation neural network?